 Paraquat Training Module: http://www.usparaquattraining.com/

 Directions to sign-up for online training: Paraquat Sign-up Step-by-Step Instructions

 Training can also be completed in-person through NCSU Cooperative Extension Agency and other participating entities.
 In person training through Cooperative Extension will be scheduled on a county-by-county basis.
 Please contact your local NCSU Cooperative Extension Agent for more information.

-If you are interested in hosting an in person paraquat training, please contact Chelsea Ricks or Henry Weaver at email@example.com or call (919)733-3556.
+If you are interested in hosting an in person paraquat training, please contact Priscila Campos at firstname.lastname@example.org or call (919)733-3556.

 Spanish versions (Mexican Spanish and Puerto Rican Spanish) of the online and in-person training will be available soon.

 Paraquat training must be completed individually.
 Applicators must receive a 100% on the final assessment to obtain a completion certificate.
 Individuals that complete the online training must print out a copy of their completion certificate for their records.
 Individuals that attend the in-person training will receive a paper copy of their completion certificate for their records.